The easy way to find a rental home without a rental history

 - Drivers licence

 - Utility bills

 Apply for more than one property

-According to Hannah, “It’s a good idea to go to multiple exhibitions and apply for all the properties that are suitable for you in order of preference.
+According to Monika, “It’s a good idea to go to multiple exhibitions and apply for all the properties that are suitable for you in order of preference.
 Don’t put all your hopes in getting the home you like the best, and neglect other properties that might be just as good.
 The more properties you apply for, the higher your chance of finding a great home.
 If you don’t get your first preference, we always try to help you achieve your second choice.”

 If you’d like more advice on how to find a rental property, get in touch with our leasing team.